-In 1985 Cal Arts sponsored the formation of the Santa Clarita Valley Youth Orchestra Foundation to administer and raise funds for the orchestra program.
-The foundation was established by Dave and Sue Bozman as a non-profit organization.
+CalArts supports the formation of the Santa Clarita Valley Youth Orchestra Foundation which is established to administer and raise funds for the orchestra program.
+The Foundation is established in October 1986 by Dave and Sue Bozman, as a 501(C)(3) non-profit organization.

-Several of our young musicians have had the honor of performing at Carnegie Hall during their tenure with the SCVYO, and many of our students have gone on to prestigious music schools such asEastman School of Music, California Institute of the Arts, University of So.
-California , Thornton School of Music, Julliard School of Music, Cal Poly School of Music, Curtis School of Music, Tanglewood Summer Institute, & Interlaken.
-Other students have gone to outstanding colleges & universities, including Harvard, MIT, UC Berkley, UCLA, UCI, Texas State, Northern Arizona University, USC, CSU-Northridge, UC Santa Barbara, UC San Diego, and many other distinguished universities throughout the Country where our alumni have continued to be involved in music while completing their higher education.
+Several of our young musicians have had the honor of performing at Carnegie Hall during their tenure with the SCVYO, and many of our students have gone on to prestigious music conservatories such as Eastman School of Music, California Institute of the Arts, University of Southern California Thornton School of Music, Juilliard School of Music, Cal Poly School of Music, Curtis School of Music, Tanglewood Summer Institute & Interlaken.
+Others have gone to outstanding colleges and universities, including Harvard, MIT, UC Berkeley, UCLA, UC Irvine, Texas State, Northern Arizona University, USC, CSU-Northridge, UC Santa Barbara, UC San Diego, and many other distinguished universities throughout the Country where our alumni have continued to be involved in music while completing their higher education.